denosaurs/event/README.md

 function listener(num, bool) {}

-// add listener to the bar event MyClassInstance.on("bar", listener);
+// add a listener to the bar event MyClassInstance.on("bar", listener);

 // remove a listener from the bar event